egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 | Expansion     | Attribute           | An utterance which signifies dialogic space as the writer attributes the proposition to an external source.                                                                                                                           |
 | Justification | Justify             | An utterance which engage in persuasion through justification or substantiation.                                                                                                                                                     |
 | Monogloss     | Monogloss           | An utterance which does not employ any value of engagement.
 Such an utterance ignores the dialogic potential in an utterance.                                                                                                        |

+We are going to look at the raw sentences and tag any of the following `engagement moves`.
+Using the previous example.
+- `In my view (ENTERTAIN)`, the banks have been greedy.
+- A book I read recently `said (ATTRIBUTE)` that the banks have been greedy.

 Once again, these categories is about discourse meaning that writers make; therefore, the meaning can be realized through different levels of lexico-grammar.
 This is the topic of the next section.